-Town above Amalfi (note: in order to get here by bus, one must first take the bus that ends in the Amalfi and then switch/take a different bus to Ravello).
-It is a high up, small town with coastal views
+Note: in order to get here by bus, one must first take the bus that ends in Amalfi and then switch to take a different bus to Ravello

 Church in the town

-Only fjord in Italy providing a little beach and pictureseque cove
+Only fjord in Italy providing a little beach and picturesque cove

 Café on their terrace that has a beautiful view over the water and of Positano in the background.
 Great spot for lunch

 Bar and restaurant at Hotel Margherita.
 It is on the roof of the hotel and has a great view over Praiano and the ocean.
-We ended up going here for drinks before and after dinner since we liked it a lot.
+Great spot for drinks before and after dinner in Praiano.

-Nothing special, but right next to the bus stop in Praiano and an easy place to grab a coffee and breakfast pastry before catching the bus
+Cafe right next to the bus stop in Praiano providing an easy place to grab a quick coffee and breakfast pastry before catching the bus

-Little spot right at beach level on the side near the ferry dock.
-Grabbed a quick breakfast here, but turned out to be kind of pricey for what we got (true of a lot of places in Positano though)
+Little restaurant right at beach level on the side near the ferry dock.
+Grabbed a quick breakfast here, but turned out to be a bit pricey.
+This is especially common in Positano.

 Italian restaurant in Capri town.
 If you take the funicular up from the ferry port, you arrive at a nice area with lots of shops and restaurants, but definitely busy during high season.
-We wandered around and noticed this off the main path.
-The space was large and the food was good and not as expensive as I would have guessed so would recommend to get away from crowds
+This restaurant is off the main path.
+The space was large and the food was good and not as expensive as expected.

 Lots of restaurants right along the pier in Marina Grande.
-Frankly I do not like these types of spots because they are touristy, owners try to call you in and there are pictures on the menu.
-Nevertheless, we needed to kill some time before our ferry so we got a drink and small bite at one of the spots
+I do not like these types of spots as they are very touristy, owners try to call you in and there are pictures on the menu.
+Nevertheless, if you have time to kill before the ferry, grab a drink while you are waiting

 Make sure to allow for enough time to get to the airport if traveling at peak times.
-We did not have any issues, but our transfer driver noted that the roads on the coast can get very backed up and since they are a single lane, it only takes a few slow drivers or accident to cause a large traffic jam
+The transfer driver noted that the roads on the coast can get very backed up and since they are a single lane, it only takes a few slow drivers or an accident to cause a large traffic jam